argoproj/argo-helm/charts/argo-workflows/README.md

 - Manually create a ServiceAccount in the Namespace in which your release will be deployed w/ appropriate bindings to perform this action and set the `serviceAccountName` field in the Workflow spec
 - Augment the `default` ServiceAccount permissions in the Namespace in which your Release is deployed to have the appropriate permissions

+## Changelog

+For full list of changes, please check ArtifactHub [changelog].

 ## Usage Notes

 ### Workflow controller